-The artificial environment color primarily encompasses the color appearance of urban buildings, street facilities, and other material entities, serving as relatively stable color elements within the overall urban color scheme.
-Among these, the color of buildings is the main component [5].
-In contrast, smaller elements such as billboards and landscape ornaments also contribute to the overall color tone of the block.
+The artificial environment color mainly includes the color appearance of urban buildings, street facilities, and other material entities, which are relatively stable color elements in the overall urban color scheme.
+Among them, the color of buildings is its main component [5].
+Compared to buildings, billboards, landscape ornaments, and other smaller elements also have some degree of influence on the overall color tone of the block.